LOADING ...

 Wings begin to emerge, breaking the cycle of feeling

-That the caterpillar never considered, ending the eternal
+That the caterpillar never considered, ending the struggle

 are one and the same."